EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 The workspace dependencies include CSI-RClone for storage mounting and the Educates framework for workspace environments.

+!!! warning
-> The Educates chart bundles a set of Kyverno `ClusterPolicy` pod-security baseline/restricted policies (unconditionally, there is no values toggle to skip them) - Kyverno's CRDs must therefore already be installed before deploying Educates, or the `helm upgrade -i` below fails with `no matches for kind "ClusterPolicy"`.
+    The Educates chart bundles a set of Kyverno `ClusterPolicy` pod-security baseline/restricted policies (unconditionally, there is no values toggle to skip them) - Kyverno's CRDs must therefore already be installed before deploying Educates, or the `helm upgrade -i` below fails with `no matches for kind "ClusterPolicy"`.

 ```bash
 # Deploy Kyverno (required by Educates' own bundled ClusterPolicies, and reused